 - 1. Agencies desiring to be a provider of Medicaid Nursing services must have demonstrated experience in providing Nursing services or a similar service.
 Experience must include at least three (3) years of health care experience, one of which must be in administration. - 2.
 Agencies must have certified evidence of not less than \$10,000.00 operating capital.
 This capital is required so that the provider agency has the capability to operate for a minimum of 60 days in the event Medicaid reimbursement is delayed or withheld for any reason.
 Certified evidence of operating capital includes, but is not limited to, a written statement from an officer of a financial institution or a certified accountant; a copy of your most recent bank statement must be included.
 Operating capital will be verified prior to initiating a contract and periodically during the contract period. - 3.
-Provider agencies must be housed in an office that is in a commercial zone.
-Any agency not housed within a commercial location must be prior approved by SCDHHS to enroll as a personal care provider.
+Provider agencies must be housed in an office that is not within a residentially zoned area.
+Any agency not housed within a commercial or unrestricted/unzoned location must be prior approved by SCDHHS to enroll as a nursing services provider.
 Effective August 1, 2019, Providers are no longer allowed to operate their business in residential areas.
-Current providers who are operating in residential areas prior to August 1, 2019, will be grandfathered.
+Current providers who are operating in residential areas prior to August 1, 2019 will be grandfathered.
 Requirements for agencies in commercial locations include all of the following: - a.
 Has a county/municipal zoning permit to operate a business - b.
 Holds appropriate business licenses - c.
 Meets applicable county/municipal, mixed-use zoning guidelines

 - d.
 Has a business entrance door - e.
 Uses office space devoted entirely for the business; space must be enclosed and have a locking door - f.
 Has an outside business sign conforming to county/municipal sign and zoning codes - 4.
 Agencies must utilize the automated systems mandated by SCDHHS to document and bill for the provision of services. - 5.
 Providers must accept or decline referrals from SCDHHS or SCDDSN within two (2) working days.
 Failure to respond will result in the loss of the referral. - 6.
 The provider must verify the participant's Medicaid eligibility when it accepts an authorization and monthly thereafter to ensure continued eligibility.
-Agencies can verify Medicaid eligibility for CLTC participants in the Phoenix Provider Portal on their dashboard.
-Providers should also refer to Section 1 of this provider manual for additional information on eligibility determination. - 7.
+Agencies can verifyMedicaid eligibility for SCDHHS participants in the Phoenix Provider Portal on their dashboard or by utilizing the Medicaid Web Tool.
+Providers should also refer to the Provider Administrative and Billing Manualfor additional information on eligibility determination. - 7.
 Providers may use paperless filing systems.
 Provider must obtain approval from CLTC Central Office prior to initiating electronic documentation and/or filing systems.
 Electronic records must be made available upon request, and providers must have a reliable back-up system in the event their computer system shuts down.

 - 1. The unit of service is one (1) hour of direct nursing care provided to the participant in the participant's natural environment.
-Services are not allowable when the participant is in an institutional or school setting.
+Services are not allowable when the participant is in an institutional ..
 The amount of time authorized does not include travel time.
 Services provided without a current, valid authorization are not reimbursable. - 2.
-The number of units and services provided to each participant are determined by the individual participant's needs as set forth in the Service Plan/Authorization. - Nursing services providers will provide skilled nursing services as ordered by the physician performed by a registered nurse (RN) or licensed practical nurse (LPN) in accordance with state law.
+The number of units and services provided to each participant are determined by the individual participant's needs as set forth in the Service Plan/Authorization. - 3.
+Nursing services providers will provide skilled nursing services as ordered by the physician performed by a registered nurse (RN) or licensed practical nurse (LPN) in accordance with state law.
 In addition, providers will assist with/perform ADLs as needed.